 Spot gold may retest resistance at $1,802

-- On the daily chart, the current correction is expected to be much shallower than the one from the April 22 high of $1,797.67.
+- On the daily chart, a retracement analysis reveals a similar resistance at $1,799, the 61.8% level.

-SINGAPORE: Spot gold may retest a resistance at $1,802 per ounce.
-A break could lead to a gain to $1,816.
+SINGAPORE: Spot gold is expected to retest a resistance at $1,802 per ounce, with a good chance of breaking above this level and rising to $1,816.

-The metal failed again to break this resistance.
-The failure could be due to the completion of a five-wave cycle from $1,755.81.
+Following its failure to break this resistance on Tuesday, the metal may succeed this time.
+The failure could be partially due to the completion of a five-wave cycle from $1,755.81.

-These waves make a part of a bigger wave C, which may at least travel to $1,830.
+This wave mode suggests a very fierce rally is yet to come, as the rally will be driven by a powerful wave (iii).
+Support is at $1,784, a break below which may cause a fall to $1,773.

-The steep correction against this wave could have completed around a support at $1,773.
+On the daily chart, a retracement analysis reveals a similar resistance at $1,799, the 61.8% level.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.